 - Large frame: 135–154 lbs (61–70 kg)

 Understanding your frame helps you set a realistic and personalized weight goal, instead of trying to fit into a generic number.
-For example, a muscular, athletic woman with a large frame may weigh 150 lbs and still be in excellent health, while a small-framed woman at the same weight might be considered overweight.
+For example, a muscular, athletic woman with a large frame may weigh 150 lbs and still be in excellent health, while a small-framed woman at the same weight might be considered Fat.

 Focusing on body composition, such as muscle-to-fat ratio, in addition to weight, gives a clearer picture of health.
 Remember, fitness and well-being matter more than hitting an exact number on the scale.
 By knowing your frame and maintaining a weight within the suggested range, you can aim for a healthy and sustainable lifestyle that works for your body type.